themi/magrav/hat-pack/00-Glossary.md

+#### Brass plate
+> Brass is a metal alloy made of copper and zinc.
+Brass plates are used as cathodes in the production of GANS.

+#### Copper plate
+> Brass is a metal alloy made of copper and zinc.
+(Nanocoated) copper plates are used as anodes in the production of GANS.

+#### Anode
+> An anode is an electrode through which conventional current flows into a device.

+#### Cathode
+> A cathode is an electrode through which conventional current flows out of a device.

 #### Magrav
 > Magnetic and gravitational fields (Magnetic referring to the plasma of magnetic fields created by a dynamic entity as for example this refers to the magnetic field of the earth)